CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/backlog/(newer)/060/ReadMe.md

 ## DOM API Intro ![Docs](https://img.shields.io/badge/Documentation%20Status-%7E10%25%20Minimal%20Outline-lightgrey?logo=Read%20the%20Docs)

+> *See the dom-intro demo and the todo-list demo in the demos folder.*
+>
 > Demonstrate some of the DOM API properties for finding elements & node children
 >
 > - **Element**`.nextElementSibling`